-The first requirement on the 2017 ST3 person specifications is that you must be qualified to practise medicine, and therefore must have qualified from a recognised medical school.
+The first requirement on ST3 person specifications is that you must be qualified to practise medicine, and therefore must have qualified from a recognised medical school.
 This criterion will ultimately be demonstrated by gaining full GMC registration.

 You are thus required to have an MBBS or equivalent medical qualification.
 To provide details of this: